 Is Your Knee Pain Making Daily Activities a Chore?

-Knee pain makes doing daily activities a chore.
+Knee pain can make daily activities a chore.
 Walking becomes a love/hate activity.
-Walking is a recommended way to help reduce symptoms by maintaining muscle mass, reducing blood pressure and also as a way to stay functional by maintaining joint mobility.
+Walking is recommended to help reduce symptoms by maintaining muscle mass, reducing blood pressure and also as a way to stay functional by maintaining joint mobility.
 Many people are tentative to start a walking program because they think it will create more knee pain!

 Contrary to popular belief, walking doesn’t make symptoms worse.
 Daily structured walking programs reduce stiffness and inflammation.
 Walking is definitely an exercise that is preferred for people with osteoarthritis, it is always recommended to discuss any forms of exercise with your physician when you have a chronic condition.
 Walking not only helps with reducing pain and increasing joint flexibility; it also helps with bone density, increased speed and a better quality of life.